lassipau/rorpack/README.md

 ## Requirements

 The package works on Python 2 and Python 3, and it requires NumPy, MatPlotLib, and SciPy version greater than or equal to 1.0.0.
 Sphinx is an optional dependency which is used for generating the library documentation.
+The observer-based reduced order model controller implemented in the controller.py file requires The Python Control Systems Library, which in turn requires the slycot Python wrapper.
+Installation of slycot can be cumbersome with more information at https://pypi.org/project/slycot/, however, it is only required for one controller.

 ## Installation